Shooting Star Candlestick Pattern Trading Guide

 How To Improve The Strategy

 While traders will talk about support and resistance levels, the key is knowing if the levels you choose have any meaning.
-Sticking to obvious turning points you can see on the chart is the best bet when looking for levels.
+Sticking to the obvious turning points you can see on the chart is the best bet when looking for levels.

 When trading a reversal, we want to have a reason to think of a reversal.

 Think of strong momentum to the upside in price.
-Traders are feeling good as they see a strong price movement carry their trade to profits.
+Traders are feeling good as they see a strong price movement to carry their trade to profits.

 A slight pullback is normal and the longs sit through the slow drift.